cfgnunes/ubuntu-pihole/README.md

 - Install a script to automatically disable distracting websites during workdays;
 - Fix some errors in the Ubuntu Server distro for Raspberry Pi.

-This project is for personal use, but it can help you to personalize your Ubuntu Server for Ad blocking.
+This project is for personal use, but it can help you to customize your Ubuntu Server for Ad blocking.

 ## Getting Started